Water Resources Development Act

 Modernizing America’s Water Management Strategies

-Congress should use the Water Resources Development Act (WRDA) of 2020 to modernize water resources management at the U.S. Army Corps of Engineers (the Corps).
-Through nature-based approaches and cost-effective strategies, the Corps can deliver projects that protect America’s natural resources, support economic and recreational opportunities and enhance community resilience.
+Through cost-effective, nature-based approaches, the U.S. Army Corps of Engineers (the Corps) can deliver projects that protect America’s natural resources, support economic and recreational opportunities and enhance community resilience in an equitable manner.

 Nature-Based Solutions at the Corps